vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 1) self-stake to their validator Vega key at least `reward.staking.delegation.minimumValidatorStake`.
 1) wait for others to delegate to them.

-At the end of each epoch Vega will choose the validators with the `validator_score`, see [rewards spec](0061-simple-POS-rewards-SweetWater.md) up to `network.numberOfValidators`.
+At the end of each epoch Vega will choose the validators with the `validator_score`, see [rewards spec](0061-simple-POS-rewards-SweetWater.md) up to `network.numberOfValidators` with the highest score.
 Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance.
 A completely dead node will have `performance_score = 0` and will thus get automaticaly excluded, regardless of their stake.
+If two validators have the same score then the one that is currently a validator is placed higher in the list.

 These will be the validating nodes for the next epoch.
 Note that to be eligible certain criteria need to be met:
 1) Own stake >= `reward.staking.delegation.minimumValidatorStake`.